Map enriched output to fields in a search index in Azure AI Search

 }

-If you wanted to fully index the above source document, you'd create an index definition where the field names, levels, and types are reflected as a complex type.
+If you wanted to fully index this source document, you'd create an index definition where the field names, levels, and types are reflected as a complex type.
 Because field mappings aren't supported for complex types in the search index, your index definition must mirror the source document.

 {